senku-btw/blacklist/README.md

 ## 🎯 What is this?

-`blacklist` ; a minimalists' approach to blocking—without turning your local network into a troubleshooting nightmare.
+This blacklist is a minimalist's approach to blocking—without turning your local network into a troubleshooting nightmare.

-Systematically maintained through automation, expect updates daily.

-## How to proceed?

 Built upon a minimalist, rigorously strict curation process methodology, every domain within this blocklist undergoes exhaustive scrutiny to ensure precision.
-Nevertheless, due to the inherent strictness of its minimalist design, deployment carries a minor risk of workflow disruption, making independent evaluation and **caution advised**.
+Nevertheless, due to the inherent strictness of its minimalist design, deployment carries a minor risk of workflow disruption, **making independent evaluation and caution advised**.

 ---